OpenTermsArchive/docs/content/navigate-history.en.md

   ![GitHub Privacy Policy history](/images/navigate-history/privacy-policy-history.png)

 - The red colour shows deleted elements and the green colour shows added elements.
-For example, here is an entry for [GitHub Privacy Policy](https://github.com/OpenTermsArchive/demo-versions/commit/e9a781797041a6b593967ba9e7bb2c7404390e76).
+For example, in this version of [GitHub Privacy Policy](https://github.com/OpenTermsArchive/demo-versions/commit/e9a781797041a6b593967ba9e7bb2c7404390e76), you can see in red the deletion of informations about GitHub data protection officer .

   ![One GitHub Privacy Policy change with source diff view](/images/navigate-history/source-diff.png)